kiltedhacker/resume/CV.md

 See application for contact details.
 ***
 ## SUMMARY
-- Experienced Cybersecurity Professional with 10+ years of expertise in web application security, endpoint threat detection, and threat intelligence.
+- Experienced Cybersecurity Professional with 10+ years of expertise in threat intelligence, threat hunting, and web application security.
 -	Multiple certifications, including cybersecurity analysis, penetration testing, and network security.
 -	Experienced in cross-platform detection and analysis, including Windows, Linux, and macOS.
 -	Well-versed in malware and vulnerability analysis techniques and tools.